bmoreonrails/rails_tutorial/_chapters/chapter_11.md

   1. Using the new book form as an example, add a new review form to `app/views/reviews/new.html.erb`.
 The only field you need to set on a review is its body.

-      When you're done, try add a reviewing!
+      When you're done, try add a review!

-      *Psst..not to be a downer, but chances are your solution won't work*
+      *Psst...not to be a downer, but chances are your solution won't work*
 {% endlist %}
 {% endsteps %}